 What tips would you give for developing online courses?
 What traps would you propose all eLearning creators should avoid?

 KK: Here are my tips for developing an online course:

 - Start with a legitimate, verified organizational need.
-Not the whims of a manager or random thoughts of an executive.
+Not the whims of a manager or the random thoughts of an executive.
 Identify and measure the business objective driving the course.

 - Don’t make the course too easy.
 Too many eLearning courses are too easy and when a course is easy, people don’t think it’s valuable.
-You need to add some rigor to your elearning courses.
+You need to add some rigor to your eLearning courses.

 - encase your instructional message in a story.
 Stories drive learning, increase retention and provide models for learners to follow.
 So use stories in your instruction.

 And here are my traps to avoid when developing your online course:

 - don’t start your eLearning module with a list of objectives.
 They are boring and are skipped by most learners.
 Instead, turn the objectives into questions.
 Don’t start with “You will learn three steps for closing a sale” because a good salesperson says “ha” I know four steps, stop wasting my time.
 Rather ask the question “Do you know three steps for successfully closing a sale?”
 Maybe the learner does and maybe she doesn’t but now she’ll pay attention to see if she knows the steps.

 - Avoid allowing an 80% pass rate on a quiz.
 Instead, do something like a question run.
 Tell the learner he needs to answer all five questions right and then he’s done.
 But if he misses even one, he’ll have to answer five more questions and tell this to the learner at the beginning.
 It’s amazing how people will pay attention because they don’t want to answer more questions than they need.

 - Treat the learner with respect.
 They have a certain degree of competence and knowledge or they wouldn’t be in the job, so don’t patronize or talk down to them.
 Instead, treat them as an adult and encourage thinking within the design of your eLearning module.